ganrad/aks-aspnet-sqldb-rest/README.md

 **Prerequisites:**
 1. Review and complete all modules in [Azure Fundamentals](https://docs.microsoft.com/en-us/learn/paths/azure-fundamentals/) course.
-2. An active **Microsoft Azure Subscription** with **Owner** *Role* permission.
-You can obtain a free Azure subscription by accessing the [Microsoft Azure](https://azure.microsoft.com/en-us/?v=18.12) website.

-    **IMPORTANT NOTES:**
-    - In order to complete all sections in this project, at least one person in your team **must** have **Owner** *Role* permission for the Azure Subscription.
-    - For an Azure Subscription, there is a default limit on the number of **VM Cores** which can be provisioned per region.
-The Azure limits are also referred to as quotas.
-The VM Cores have both a regional total limit (~ 20) and a per-size series limit.
-In case a single Azure Subscription is used for provisioning resources (~ VM's) by all attendees, the default VM Cores limit might get exceeded.
-The default quota can be increased by opening an online Azure Customer Support request.
-More details can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
-3. An Azure **Resource Group** with **Owner** *Role* permission.
+2. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources will be deloyed into this resource group.
-4. A **GitHub** Account to fork and clone this GitHub repository.
+3. A **GitHub** Account to fork and clone this GitHub repository.
-5. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
+4. A **Azure DevOps Services** (formerly Visual Studio Team Services) Account.
 You can get a free Azure DevOps account by accessing the [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) web page.
-6. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
+5. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
 You will be using the Cloud Shell to create the Bastion Host (Linux VM).
-7. This project assumes readers/attendees are familiar with Linux fundamentals, Git SCM, Linux Containers (*docker engine*), Kubernetes, DevOps (*Continuous Integration/Continuous Deployment*) concepts and developing Microservices in one or more programming languages.
+6. This project assumes readers/attendees are familiar with Linux fundamentals, Git SCM, Linux Containers (*docker engine*), Kubernetes, DevOps (*Continuous Integration/Continuous Deployment*) concepts and developing Microservices in one or more programming languages.
 If you are new to any of these technologies, go thru the resources below.
     - [Learn Linux, 101: A roadmap for LPIC-1](https://developer.ibm.com/tutorials/l-lpic1-map/)

       Go thru the chapters in **Topic 103: GNU and UNIX commands**